CCW_start

 Prior to Completing a MODIFICATION Application, be prepared to upload the following:

-• IF CHANGING YOUR HOME ADDRESS: Be prepared to scan two (2) of the following "proof of residency" documents dated in the last (60) days showing your current address in San Joaquin County (i.e. Utility bill, phone Bill, Mortgage statements, etc.).
+- IF CHANGING YOUR HOME ADDRESS: Be prepared to scan two (2) of the following "proof of residency" documents dated in the last (60) days showing your current address in San Joaquin County (i.e. Utility bill, phone Bill, Mortgage statements, etc.).
+Make sure you update your home address with DMV.
+You can go online to DMV.CA.org to update your address.

 All Modification applications will be processed in order by date/time of submission and they will not take priority over New and Renewal applications.